fparpas/Azure-Container-Apps-Hackathon/Student/Challenge-07.md

     In an app, each replica continuously processes events and a scaling rule determines the number of replicas to run to meet demand.
 In event-driven jobs, each job execution typically processes a single event, and a scaling rule determines the number of job executions to run.

 > [!TIP]
 > Use jobs when each event requires a new instance of the container with dedicated resources or needs to run for a long time.
 Event-driven jobs are conceptually similar to KEDA scaling jobs.

 ## Description
 - Create a scheduled job that runs every 1 minute by using the public image mcr.microsoft.com/k8se/quickstart-jobs:latest.
 - This container image is a public sample container image that runs a job that waits a few seconds, prints a message to the console, and then exits.
 - Check the schedules job output and status.
+- Trigger the scheduled task manually

 ## Success Criteria
-- A job is successfully scheduled and executed.
+- Verify that the job is successfully scheduled and executed in execution history.
-- The task completes and its output is verifiable.
+- The task completes and its console output is verifiable.
+- List with Azure CLI the recent job execution history.

 ## Learning Resources
 - [Jobs in Container Apps](https://learn.microsoft.com/en-us/azure/container-apps/jobs)